 Will My RV Warranty Cover Slide Out Damages?

-How Can I Maintain my RV’s Slide Outs?
+How Can I Maintain My RV Slide Outs?

-As with most any piece of your RV, consistent maintenance is required to extend the overall life of your rig.
-Your slide outs are no exception to this rule.
-However, in the grand scheme of RV maintenance, your slide outs should be fairly simple.
-Here are some tips and tricks to keep your RV slide outs operating smoothly!
+As with almost any piece of your RV, consistent maintenance is required to extend the overall life of your rig.
+Your slide-outs are no exception to this rule.
+However, in the grand scheme of RV maintenance, your slide-outs should be fairly simple.
+Here are some tips and tricks to keep your RV slide-outs operating smoothly!

-While this maintenance should only be done once every so often, inspecting your mechanical parts should be done whenever you operate your slide outs.
+While this maintenance should only be done once every so often, inspecting your mechanical parts should be done whenever you operate your slide-outs.
 Your RV’s manufacturer should have some good suggestions for lubrication products, but definitely check out this three-in-one option that I recommend.
 Many RV professionals recommend a dry lubricant, especially for routine maintenance checks.

-- Ensure your mechanisms are free of debris.
-Keeping your slide outs clean will be most of your maintenance problems.
-Inspecting the delicate mechanisms and gears for any dirt, damages, or debris such as bugs will be necessary to ensure the life of your slide-outs.
+Keeping your slide-outs clean will be most of your maintenance problems.
+Inspecting the delicate mechanisms and gears for any dirt, damage, or debris such as bugs will be necessary to ensure the life of your slide-outs.
 Along with fixing any leaks in the slide-outs if you find any.

 The sealing on any RV, anywhere, is one of the most important pieces of your RV puzzle.
-Water is an RV’s worst enemy, especially when it comes to slide outs.
-Maintaining your slide out seal is important, so pay attention to any damages, including the seal drying out.
+Water is an RV’s worst enemy, especially when it comes to slide-outs.
+Maintaining your slide-out seal is important, so pay attention to any damages, including the seal drying out.

-- Have a professional perform annual maintenance.
 This of course will depend on how often you use your RV and if you have a warranty, but it is always a good idea to have a professional look at your rig.
-They know what sort of damages to watch out for, and they will no doubt ensure your slide outs are in good working order before you decide to hit the road again!
+They know what sort of damages to watch out for, and they will no doubt ensure your slide-outs are in good working order before you decide to hit the road again!

-Whether you have an older RV or a brand new one off the lot, using slide out stabilizers has been known to cause more harm than good.
+Whether you have an older RV or a brand new one off the lot, using slide-out stabilizers has been known to not always be the wisest thing to do.
 However, you may find them useful in certain situations if you have an older rig with weak slide-outs.
-Just make sure to use them properly, and take care that you don’t void your RV’s warranty, and store your slides correctly in the off-season.
+Just make sure to use them properly, don’t void your RV’s warranty, and store your slides correctly in the off-season.